alinalihassan/pyLesma/README.md

 - Swift

 ## Installing
+You can pick up the latest release in the [Release tab](https://github.com/hassanalinali/Lesma/releases) and start using it.
+Lesma is currently being tested and provides binaries only on Unix.
+Compatibility between operating systems and architectures is not hard to achieve, but simply not a priority.
-Currently if you want to test it, you need to build it on your own.
-In the future I might consider publishing the binary to the Release Page.
+In the case that your platform is not oficially supported, you need to build it on your own.

 ## Documentation